Basic Concepts for System Design Interview Preparation

 nines of availability to measure availability percentages of a system

-For designing a highly available system, we need to consider several factors like redundancy, load balancing, failover mechanisms, and disaster recovery strategies.
-Our goal should be to minimize downtime and ensure that system is always accessible and functioning as intended.
+For designing a highly available system, we need to consider several factors like replication, load balancing, failover mechanisms, disaster recovery strategies, etc. Our goal should be to minimize downtime and ensure that system is always accessible and functioning as intended.

 Throughput

-High throughput is important when we are handling a large volume of data or a high number of concurrent requests.
-One excellent way to achieve high throughput is: Splitting up the requests and distributing them to various machines.
+High throughput is crucial when handling a large data or a high number of concurrent requests.
+One excellent method to achieve high throughput is to split the requests and distribute them across various machines.

 Latency

-Latency is another important metric related to the performance of a system.
+Latency is another important metric related to the system performance.
 It is a measure of the time duration to produce the result.
 In other words, it is the time taken by a request to receive a response from a server.
-This includes the time taken for a request to travel through the network, processing the request, database queries, and other operations before generating the response.

 Network Protocols